atetz/atetz.github.io/_src/posts/sandbox-n8n.md

 {% endraw %}
 All other fields were mapped using *dot notation*.

 The [end result](/assets/n8n/tms-to-broker-mapping.txt) turned out to be quite unreadable at first sight.
-But, it works and debugging is fairly easy in the expression editor.
+But it works and debugging is fairly easy in the expression editor.
 At the same time I can imagine that when you are working in a team with multiple people, there must be some guidelines in place to make these kinds of mappings manageable.
-In hindsight, it might have been more readable from the UI if I had defined the mappings per field in the **manual mapping** mode.
+In hindsight, it might have been more readable if I had defined the mappings per field in the **manual mapping** mode.

 The last node in the workflow is a *HTTP Request node* which sends the newly transformed payload to the broker/order endpoint.
-[02-n8n-10-shipment-to-broker-editfields-post.png]

 Because I want the node to send a request per order I set the batching to *1 items per batch* with an interval of *500ms*.

+{% gallery "TMS2BRHTTPRequest" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-10-shipment-to-broker-post.png", "HTTP request", 500 %}
+{% endgallery %}

+Et voila!
+After building and testing the data mapping, executing the workflow results in 10 processed shipments that are validated by the sandbox!

+{% gallery "TMS2BROverview" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-11-shipment-to-broker-result.png", "Result", 800 %}
+{% endgallery %}

-### Building the Broker event to TMS event flow
+### Building the broker event to TMS event workflow
+For processing the incoming broker events for the TMS I built the following workflow:

+{% gallery "BR2TMSResult" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-12-event-overview.png", "Result", 800 %}
+{% endgallery %}

+<small> My trial expired during writing this article so I ended up running the workflows using docker. </small>

+The first node is a Webhook trigger named *Incoming events*.
+I configured it to accept the *POST* http method, set the Authentication to the *Header Auth with the X-API-KEY of the Sandbox* and to respond immediately with a HTTP 204.
+After clicking the *Listen for test event* button I sent a test message from the sandbox to the webhook URL: `http://n8n:5678/webhook-test/bad3681a-ff47-4b8b-9dcc-34795ee1067a`.

+{% gallery "BR2TMSWebhook" 2 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-13-event-webhook.png", "Result", 500 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-14-event-testmessage.png", "Result", 500 %}
+{% endgallery %}

+Next up in the workflow is a filter node that prevents empty objects from passing through (just like in the shipments flow).
+Up until now the json that is passed through nodes is seen as 1 single webhook object which has seperate keys for the incoming headers, params, query and body.
+To grab the array of events from the incoming message body I added a *Split Out* and set it to the body field.

+{% gallery "BR2TMSSplit" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-15-event-split-out.png", "Split out", 500 %}
+{% endgallery %}

+Now that I have an array of events, I can start mapping the broker data to TMS data with an *Edit Fields* node.
+This mapping is a lot simpler and uses the same methods as in the shipment flow.
+Because the TMS event endpoint needs the shipmentId in the URL, I wrapped the event in an object that has the event data and the shipmentId.

+Normally I would have stored this in a variable but I could not find a simple way to do this.
+There is also the option to acces the input of a previous node, which meant I could have accessed the data from before the mapping.
+But I prefer to work with the current state of the data and therefore added it.
+I made the end result available [here](/assets/n8n/broker-to-tms-mapping.txt).

+{% gallery "BR2TMSEditFields" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-16-event-editfields.png", "Set event payload", 500 %}
+{% endgallery %}

+Finally a *HTTP node* at the end sends the event to the TMS event API.
+The shipment id in the URL is set using dot notation  {% raw %}`http://sandbox:8000/api/v1/tms/event/{{ $json.shipment_id }}` and the json body is defined as `{{ $json.event.toJsonString() }}`{% endraw %} Using `toJsonString()` ensures that the object is correctly transformed to a string.
+Like JavaScript's `JSON.stringify`.

+{% gallery "BR2TMSPostEvent" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-17-event-post.png", "Event post", 500 %}
+{% endgallery %}

+After some testing the final result executed perfectly!

+{% gallery "BR2TMSResult" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-18-event-result.png", "Result", 1000 %}
+{% endgallery %}

+## Easy peasy!
+What about Error handling?
+Handling what should happen after the process has diverted from the *happy flow* is a very important aspect of integration.
+The business needs to be able to trust the automation and when things fail they need to be resolved quickly.
+Especially when automations grow complexer and handle more and more cases.
+This is a whole article worthy subject by itself so I wont dive into the details here, but I do have a small example for handling only certain HTTP status codes.

+Workflows can throw errors when something goes wrong in a node.
+Or users can add a *Stop and Error node* to manually throw an error.
+The most basic error handling like a retry, stop and fail or continue can be set on the node itself.

+{% gallery "EHNodeOptions" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-19-error-node-options.png", "EH Node options", 250 %}
+{% endgallery %}

+It's [recommended](https://docs.n8n.io/flow-logic/error-handling/) to build a dedicated *Error handling* workflow that can do something when an error is triggered.
+Like for example send a notification when a certain condition is met (without blasting too many notifications).
+Then from the settings of the main workflow point all errors to that specific *Error handling* workflow and your centralised error handling is configured.
+It's also good to know that Error workflow executions [are not counted](https://docs.n8n.io/insights/#which-executions-do-n8n-use-to-calculate-the-values-in-the-insights-banner-and-dashboard) as a prod execution.

+In some cases we want to handle an error differently.
+Let say we are sending data to our TMS API.
+Retrying *any* HTTP status error code will not be very efficient.
+If we for example get a HTTP status 422 (Unprocessable content) then a retry of the same content will just result in the same error over and over until the retry limit is reached.
+But a HTTP 429 (too many requests) for example might benefit from a delayed retry.
+Take a look at the example below:

+{% gallery "EHResult" %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-20-error-handling-429.png", "EH Result", 1000 %}
+{% endgallery %}

+The TMS Shipment to broker order flow has now been extended to handle HTTP 429 status codes differently:
+- The HTTP node *On Error* setting is set to *Continue (using error output)*.
+- The IF node checks *if the HTTP status is 429* AND *the runIndex is less than 3*.
+The runIndex is an [internal n8n counter](https://docs.n8n.io/code/builtin/n8n-metadata/) that tracks how many times n8n has executed the current node.
+So this works as a retry count of 3.
+- If True, the workflow goes on to a *Wait node* followed by a *Edit Fields node* that removes the error the data before going back to the *HTTP node* to try again.
+- If False, we aggregate the individual shipment errors into 1 message with all the relevant info.
+This is done by using an *Edit fields* node to set the data and an *Aggregate node* to collect all failed messages into 1.
+Last we throw the error with a *Stop and Error node*.
+- The *Stop and Error node* then sends the custom error message of to the *Error workflow.*

+{% gallery "EHDetails" 4 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-21-error-handling-if.png", "EH IF", 150 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-22-error-handling-meta.png", "EH Meta", 150 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-23-error-handling-aggregate.png", "EH Aggregate", 150 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-24-error-handling-stop.png", "EH stop", 150 %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-25-error-handling-remove-err-data.png", "EH remove data", 150 %}
-{% raw %}
+{% galleryImg "/assets/images/n8n-sandbox/02-n8n-26-error-handling-result.png", "EH result", 150 %}
-Data mapping notes
-- javascript needed to create/duplicate handlingunits items per quantity
-	- IIFE (Immediately Invoked Function Expression).
-	- Used a small project in vscode to write and debug my function.
-- Used $jmespath to get values with a filter. it returns an array `{{ $jmespath($json.stops,"[?type=='PICKUP'].location.address.country | [0]") }}`
-- Used reduce javascript for sum of grossweight
-{% endraw %}
+{% endgallery %}

-Event:
-- Split out needed before the Edit fields node.
-- If you want the output to be an array, you should not use the Set node in "raw" mode with "JSON Output", because this mode only accepts a JSON object, not an array.
-This is a limitation of the Set node in raw mode.

 ## Wrapping up
 In this post I walked you through the integration processes available in the [integration sandbox](https://github.com/atetz/integration-sandbox).
-Then I explained how to implement them in Fluxygen.
-First I built a scheduled flow that handled getting, transforming and sending new shipments.
-And I explained why and how I use each component.
+Then I explained how to implement them in n8n.
+First I built a flow that handled getting, transforming and sending new shipments.
+Then a flow that handles incoming events.
+All while explaining why and how I use each node along the way.

-At the end I showed an example of a flow that can receive events.
-Here I explained that most of the patterns used are similar.
 If you followed along, we've covered the basics of:
+- Authentication
 - Scheduling / batch processing
 - Receiving and sending messages via APIs/webhooks
 - Data transformation and mapping
 - Conditional routing
 - Error handling
-- Authentication

 ### What's next?
 In the next weeks I'm going to test the sandbox with [Azure Logic Apps](https://azure.microsoft.com/en-us/products/logic-apps/).
+I also read that n8n is going to release a new version soon.
+So I might revisit this article in a little while!

 What do you think of this kind of content?
 I'd love to [hear your thoughts](https://data-integration.dev/contact/), experiences, or even just a quick hello!